tonikelope/coronapoker/docs/SECURITY.md

 - **The optional Google Translate TTS** for fast-chat readout makes outbound requests to `translate.google.com`.
 Disable TTS if you want a fully air-gappable session.
 - **Unlimited thinking with the think-time limit disabled.** When the table turns the think-time limit off, the game allows a player to think for as long as they want, on purpose.
 The host cannot then tell a slow human apart from a peer withholding its action, so it imposes no betting deadline in that mode.
 A player who stalls the table this way is removed with a **manual kick**, not automatically.
 - **A hostile host flooding a client over the binary channel.** The rate limits and AUTO-EXPEL protect the **host** from a client.
 A client at a hostile host's table is already at that host's mercy for the whole game, so the client-side binary path is not hardened the same way.
 The client's remedy is the one it always has, which is to leave.
+- **A griefer imposing bounded stalls via pause or repeated reconnection.** The progress deadlines are deliberately lenient.
+They freeze while the table is paused or while any peer is reconnecting, precisely so an honest slow or reconnecting player is never expelled by mistake.
+A peer can lean on that leniency to stall the hands it is in, by asserting a pause or by dropping and reconnecting in a loop.
+Each stall is bounded (a reconnection grace lasts at most about 80 s, and the host can force-resume a pause), and the table always makes progress in between, so this cannot freeze the game outright.
+But the automated deadline will not remove such a griefer on its own.
+The remedy is the manual kick the host already has.
+Choosing leniency here is deliberate, because a false expulsion of an honest player is worse than a bounded, recoverable stall.

 ---